 System Deployment and Management

-Enterprise BI software, due to their size and complexity, require a lot more management than self-service BI tools.
-While department-level management is the norm for self-service BI, enterprise BI platforms are usually managed centrally by an IT department.
+Enterprise business intelligence software, due to size and complexity, requires a lot more management than self-service BI tools.
+Department-level management is the norm for self-service BI.
+However, enterprise business intelligence platforms are usually managed centrally by an IT department.
 This is especially common for enterprise BI tools deployed on-premise.
-With the high level of infrastructure (such as servers) and budget needed to run an enterprise-level on-premise system, only a fully functional, fully staffed IT department could handle it.
+A high level of budget and existing framework is needed to run an enterprise-level on-premise system.
+A fully functional, fully staffed IT department is essential.

-Here’s a fun tidbit: most enterprise BI solutions used to be deployed exclusively on-premise.
-This was because cybersecurity was a serious risk, and many enterprises wanted to do as much as they could to reduce the risk of getting hacked.
-But as the cloud’s security capabilities improved and its popularity increased, the number of vendors offering a cloud computing BI platform grew considerably.
+Most enterprise business intelligence solutions used to be deployed exclusively on-premise.
+Many enterprises wanted to do as much as they could to avoid getting hacked.
+But as the cloud became more popular and secure, the number of vendors offering a cloud computing BI platform grew.

-The data that flows through enterprise BI systems differs from their self-service counterparts as well.
+The data that flows through enterprise BI systems differ from their self-service counterparts as well.
 First and foremost, there’s simply a lot more data that get processed in an enterprise BI tool.
 As you can imagine, a large business tends to collect a lot more data than smaller ones.
-As such, this requires a system with a higher capacity for data analytics than average self-service BI tools can handle.
+This requires a system with a higher capacity for data analytics than average self-service BI tools.

 As a result of processing this huge amount of data, enterprise BI platforms utilize different data sources.
 A small business can get away with using CSV files to collect a few hundred data points.
 All you have to do is upload it to a self-service system and it can produce insightful analytics.
-Unfortunately for large businesses, a CSV isn’t nearly sufficient to hold the tens or hundreds of thousands of data points that they need an enterprise BI solution to analyze.
+Unfortunately, a CSV isn’t sufficient to hold all of the data points large businesses need an enterprise BI solution to analyze.

 In light of this, enterprise BI platforms analyze data taken from rigid, well-structured data models.
-Usually housed in data warehouses like a SQL server, these data models are complex but secure.
-Not to mention, they’re built specifically for use in data analytics.
+Usually housed in data warehouses like a SQL server, these data models are complex but secure — and built specifically for use in data analytics.

 Because of this, self-service tools have shorter lead times, leading to quicker business decisions.
-But the tradeoff is that the data isn’t governed as well.
+But, the data isn’t governed.

 Enterprise BI platforms, along with your IT department, provide thorough data governance.
-The platforms themselves maintain a high level of security, and can help test your data for accuracy.
+The platforms themselves maintain a high level of security and can help test your data for accuracy.
 This eliminates any duplicate data sets and other forms of bad data.
-So while self-service tools can be better for on-the-fly decision making.
+Self-service tools can be better for on-the-fly decision making.
 For long-term, accurate planning, enterprise business intelligence tools are better.

-What are the Best Enterprise BI Software Solutions?
+What are the Best Enterprise Business Intelligence Tools?

-Cloudera is a bit of an unconventional enterprise BI solution, in that it incorporates open-source capabilities within its system.
-They provide a community of Hadoop developers and experts to help businesses make full use of these open-source capabilities.
+Cloudera is a bit of a unique enterprise BI solution, in that it incorporates open-source capabilities within its system.
+They provide a community of Hadoop developers and experts to help businesses make full use of the open-source potential.
 In addition, they provide the usual enterprise BI functionality, such as data management.
 Cloudera also includes perimeter data security, fault-tolerance, automated backup and disaster recovery to protect your data.

 You would expect a powerful enterprise BI platform to come from one of the biggest software developers in the world, and that’s just what Oracle BI is.
 Like any good BI solution, it provides business intelligence dashboards for at-a-glance analysis.
-Their OLAP functionality helps you make the most of your business analytics, as it’s designed to help business users forecast performance levels and other analysis.
+Their OLAP functionality is designed to help business users forecast performance levels and other analysis.
 Like a self-service BI tool, Oracle BI can process ad hoc analysis for quick decision making.

 SAP’s BusinessObjects describes themselves as helping make companies great in the new “age of data.”
-With its comprehensive suite of applications, the claim isn’t far off at all.
-With dynamic features such as ad hoc reporting, predictive analytics, business intelligence dashboards and mobile applications, the system has no shortage of features.
-Integration with other analytics platforms like SAP Crystal and SAP Lumira only enhance these features, so businesses can perform as much heavy-duty analysis as they need.
+With its full suite of applications, the claim isn’t far off.
+The system has no shortage of dynamic features, such as ad hoc reporting, predictive analytics, business intelligence dashboards and mobile applications.
+Integration with other analytics platforms like SAP Crystal and SAP Lumira only enhance these features, so businesses can perform heavy-duty analysis.

 MicroStrategy Analytics is one of the simpler enterprise BI solutions to learn.
-It includes drag-and-drop functionality, which is an often-underrated aspect of easy-to-learn software.
-And like most enterprise BI solutions deployed on the cloud, the platform is available on your mobile device as well as your desktop.
-Additionally, it offers intuitive visualizations and one-click sharing for the insights you unearth with the software.
-You can also combine multiple data sources, such as spreadsheets and Hadoop databases, to aggregate all of your analysis.
+It includes drag-and-drop functions, which is an often-underrated aspect of easy-to-learn software.
+The platform is available on your mobile device as well as your desktop.
+Additionally, it offers intuitive visuals and one-click sharing for the insights you unearth with the software.
+You can also combine multiple data sources, such as spreadsheets and Hadoop databases, to aggregate all of your analyses.

-Sisense BI is all about speed.
-They designed their reporting dashboards to be interactive and intuitive, and their data visualizations easy to understand.
-Combines dashboards, reporting capabilities and Big Data analytics functionality in a single platform.
+Sisense BI is all about speed, Big Data analytics, intuitive reporting and easy-to-understand visualizations.
 Like MicroStrategy, you can combine data from multiple sources (without the need for IT intervention) for robust and accurate analysis.
-In addition, you can include custom permissions so that certain data is only accessible to certain levels of users, e.g. your C-level users.
+In addition, you can include custom permissions so that certain data is only accessible to certain levels of users.

 Domo is a rarity in the enterprise BI landscape, in that its only deployment option is the cloud.
-Because of this, it’s naturally mobile-friendly, allowing data analysis wherever your users go.
-The cloud only helps it provide more collaboration for your users as well, since you can share visualization, reports and insights with any user anywhere.
+Because of this, it’s naturally mobile-friendly, allowing data analysis on-the-go.
+The cloud helps to provide more collaboration, since you can share visualizations, reports and insights with any user.